FedRAMP/docs/tools/site/content/authority/law/reports.md

 ### **(b) GAO Report**

-Not later than 180 days after the date of enactment of this section, the Comptroller General of the United States **shall** report to the appropriate congressional committees an assessment of the following:
+Not later than 180 days[^2] after the date of enactment of this section, the Comptroller General of the United States **shall** report to the appropriate congressional committees an assessment of the following:

 1. The costs incurred by agencies and cloud service providers relating to the issuance of FedRAMP authorizations.